 After each session a member of staff will complete the monitoring record with the child, discussing his/her behaviours.

 If the behaviour has been positive in the session overall, a star () will be recorded.

 The staff member will sign each recorded session.

-At the end of the day, the child will review his/her behaviour with the Class Teacher.
-Both will sign and/ comment in the review section.
+At the end of Both will sign • aviour wit h the Clas ss Teacher.

 Date Lesson 1 Break Lesson 2 Lunch -time Lesson 3 Lesson 4 Review of the day

 Mon

 Tue

-Wed
+Wed -

 Thur

 Fri

-Review and Evaluation of Monitoring Period
+Review and E Evaluation of Monitoring g Period

-Head Teacher/Deputy Head Teacher comment:
+Head Teacher /Deputy Head l Teacher co omment:

 Signed:

 Pupil comment:

-Signed:

-A copy of this report (once completed & signed) must be scanned to the child's CPOMS log
+1 1

-A copy of this report (once completed & signed) must be scanned to the child's CPOMS log
+Signed: A conv of this report (once completed & signed) must be scanned to the child's CPOMS account